 They knew Hillary Clinton wouldn't be prosecuted for the crime she committed because they put the fix in.

-Struck, call me, exonerating before investigating.
+Struck, Comey, exonerating before investigating.

 Apparently, Loretta Lynch is in the loop.

-Lisa Page is in the loop, and it appears McCabe is in the loop.
+And it appears McCabe is in the loop.

-All right, so all of those people now, as I've been saying, all these people need to be fired.
+All right, so all of those people now, as I've been saying, all these people need to be fired, and then they need to be investigated.

 And then I would imagine charges need to be brought in these cases.

-That's what that's what I'm suggesting to everybody here.
+That's what I'm suggesting to everybody here.

-They hadn't Interviewed Hillary or 17 other key witnesses in the case.
+They hadn't interviewed Hillary or 17 other key witnesses in the case.

 It means it's rigged.